Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

-The Lexus ES 350 is one of the two entry-level luxury sedans that Lexus offers for buyers who need comfort and luxury.
-Having been in production since 1989, the ES models have dominated the luxury sedans market for a while now.
+The Lexus ES 350 is one of the two entry-level luxury sedans that Lexus offers to buyers who need comfort and luxury.
+Having been in production since 1989, the ES models have dominated the luxury sedans’ market for a while.
 Very few facelifts have been undertaken on the Lexus ES350 since 2013.
 All the post-2013 redesigned models bear a handsome exterior with a well-padded interior.
 The 2018 Lexus ES 350 is one of those and besides its luxurious looks, it is powered by a 3.5L V6 engine delivering 268hp coupled with a six-speed automatic transmission and front-wheel drive.
 The best features in the 2018 ES 350 are its classy spacious interior, array of safety tech features and smooth drive with easy handling even on the worst roads.
 That said, Lexus is yet to embrace the smartphone connection system and beautiful as it is, the ES 350 does not have the Apple CarPlay or Auto Android.

 The Lexus LS 430

 The LS was the first model ever developed by the Lexus brand and it set a trend for other luxury sedans.
 Debuted in January 1989, the LS400 was an instant hit with both customers and automotive industry critics.
-Apart from several awards, the LS400 won the hearts of many fans and hard as it might seem, Lexus has continued to raise the standards in subsequent generations.
+Apart from several awards, the LS400 won the hearts of many fans and, hard as it might seem, Lexus has continued to raise the standards in subsequent generations.
 Also known as the Toyota Celsior, the LS 430 was launched during the North American International Auto Show in January 2000 featuring a facelift as well as an upscale interior inspired by the guest rooms of luxury hotels.
 If the LS400 was a hit, the LS 430 with all its aesthetic modifications and technological features was love at first sight with the only caveat for buyers being its high price tag.
 Even though production of the Lexus LS 430 ceased in 2006, it is still a stunner and highly sought after luxury sedan.
 Powered by a V8 engine delivering 278hp and several safety features in base models, the LS 430 is still one of the luxury sedans that gives the most value for money.
-The LS 430 was later replaced by the LS 460 and LS 460 L models which were both designed by Moritaka Yoshida and Yo Hiruta to included more technological features and powerful engines.
+The LS 430 was later replaced by the LS 460 and LS 460 L models, which were both designed by Moritaka Yoshida and Yo Hiruta to included more technological features and powerful engines.

 The Lexus GX